discos/basie/README.md

 While previous ScheduleCreator software was conceived as a simple compiler which translated instructions into telescope schedules, *basie* consists of a complete Object Oriented model of the radiotelescope operations, opening new possibilities and giving users and developers a major flexibility.
-Basie is eventually the first step towards the realization of a web application for telescope scheduling.

 ## INSTALLATION INSTRUCTIONS